jessepav/lacygoill-wiki-backup/VM.md

     deb http://download.virtualbox.org/virtualbox/debian $(lsb_release -sc) contrib
     EOF'

-## How to check the authenticity of this new repository?
+### How to check the authenticity of this new repository?

     $ curl -Ls https://www.virtualbox.org/download/oracle_vbox_2016.asc >key.asc

-    $ key_check key.asc '...'
+    $ gpg_key_check key.asc '...'
       │
       └ custom function in `~/.zshrc`

 The first command downloads the key of the repository.
 The second command makes sure that it belongs to the owner of the repository.

----

 Note that you must replace '...' with the fingerprint found on the download page:
 <https://www.virtualbox.org/wiki/Linux_Downloads>
+But remove any space inside.

 Here's an example of fingerprint:

     B9F8 D658 297A F3EF C18D  5CDF A2F6 83C5 2980 AECF

-## How to add the key of the repository to my list of trusted keys?
+#### How to add the key of the repository to my list of trusted keys?

     $ sudo apt-key add key.asc

+##
 ## How to install the most recent VB package?

+    $ sudo aptitude update
     $ aptitude search virtualbox | grep -E '[0-9]\.[0-9]'
-    $ aptitude update && aptitude install virtualbox-x.y
+    $ sudo aptitude install virtualbox-x.y
-                                                     ^-^
+                                       ^^^
-    replace with the values found in the previous command
+    # replace with the value found in the previous command

----

-During the installation, you'll read some interesting messages:

-   > ureadahead will be reprofiled on next reboot
-   > Adding group `vboxusers' (GID 131) ...

 ## Why should I install `dkms`?